 - individual factors

 - health status, for example, poor kidney function

 - whether or not a person is pregnant or breast-feeding

 Recommendations that a person should drink eight glasses of water a day also fail to take into account the fact that much of our fluid intake comes from food and other drinks.

-- a small percentage, about 10 percent is “metabolic water,” produced by cells during normal cell function
+- a small percentage is “metabolic water,” produced by cells during normal cell function

 The more active the body is, the more metabolic water is produced.

 |Water content as a percentage (%)||Food or drink|

 |90-99%||Fat-free milk, tea, coffee, juicy fruits such as strawberries and cantaloupes, vegetables such as lettuce, celery, and spinach|